CAVaccineInventory/vaccine-feed-ingest/README.md

 poetry run vaccine-feed-ingest fetch ca/sf_gov
 ```

-### Production
+## Production

 In production, all stages for all runners are run, and outputs are stored to the `vaccine-feeds` bucket on GCS.

-If you need to test the full pipeline with GCS, use the `vaccine-feeds-dev` bucket (you will need to be granted access).
+If you need to test GCS then install the `gcloud` SDK from setup instructions and use the `vaccine-feeds-dev` bucket (you will need to be granted access).

 Results are also periodically committed to [`vaccine-feed-ingest-results`](https://github.com/CAVaccineInventory/vaccine-feed-ingest-results).

+### Instructions

+1. Authenticate to gcloud with an account that has access to `vaccine-feeds-dev` bucket.

+    ```sh
+    gcloud auth application-default login
+    ```

+1. Run ingestion with an GCS `--output-dir`

+    ```sh
+    poetry run vaccine-feed-ingest all-stages --output-dir=gs://vaccine-feeds-dev/locations/
+    ```